smaransrao/Educat/README.md

 This is a MEAN stack project done to assist the United Nations Sustainable Development Goal (SDG) #4, involving government schools in India.

+### Concept

+The application was made to help government schools in India that are severely understaffed for teachers.
+They can post their teaching requirements as an advertisement to reach out to volunteers who are interested in dedicating some of their time to help underprivilaged children in need.
+The application has two groups of users - Schools and Volunteers.
+Schools (usually government or municipality schools) can register by filling a form.
+In this form they will provide certain details that volunteers (general public) can view as an advertisement.

+### Frontend - Angular 8 + Angular Material
+### Backend - NodeJS + Express

 ## Development server